 But it also sounds big at the same time.
 So I've been playing with this sort of concept as a producer for some time.
 And so I wanted to just think about what it felt like to be human and feel like upset or like feel like, oh, my gosh, like I don't want to talk to anyone.

 But then also thinking about the idea of like, okay, I'm a quirky guy.
 Like, you know, I'm in my head, blah, blah, blah.
-Like, I make new friends like my name was Ross, you know, just like stupid stuff like this, you know, where it's like, it doesn't take itself too seriously.
+Like, I make new friends like my name was Russ, you know, just like stupid stuff like this, you know, where it's like, it doesn't take itself too seriously.

 But it's just like, it's reflecting the ideas that are in my head.
 And for that, for that period, this is this is so so I mean, I could see this going a lot of different ways.
 You could take it.
 You know, when I, I have a friend who's extremely neurotic, who explained to me one time, he said, you ever walk into a party and you hear 100 voices all at once?